burke-software/schooldriver/docs/index.rst

 :Date: March 29, 2013

-Django-sis/SWoRD is an open source school information system built with Django.
+Django-sis/SWoRD, Student Worker Relational Database, is an open source school information system built with Django.
 It relies heavily on the django admin interface for backend usage (registrar, etc.) and is intended for schools with or without work study programs.
 SWoRD is able to integrate with Naviance Premium Accounts for college preparedness, Engrade for grades, SugarCRM for sales and customer tracking, and National Student Clearinghouse for tracking alumni.

 In sum, SWoRD includes pluggable apps designed to cover most if not all a school's needs.
 The apps include: School Information, Admissions, Alumni, Attendance, Discipline, Schedules/Courses/Grades, Volunteer Tracking, and Work-Study.